lpurgitoryl/crawler/README.md

 4) Activate `crawler` environment with
 `conda activate crawler` in project directory

+5) Run `python3 main.py` on Linux/MacOS or `python main.py` on Windows to start the crawler.
+Enter your credentials when prompted.

-5) When done, deactivate the environment with `conda deactivate`
+6) When done, deactivate the environment with `conda deactivate`